Mjolnir42/soma/docs/somaadm/command_reference/action::show.md

 # EXAMPLES

 ```
-./somaadm action show add from environment in global
+soma action show add from environment in global
-./somaadm action show remove from environment
+soma action show remove from environment
-./somaadm action show list from environment
+soma action show list from environment
-./somaadm action show show from environment in global
+soma action show show from environment in global
 ```